New York ESA Laws

 Emotional Support Animal Certification and Registration New York

-Legitimate emotional support animal registration and certification is not a thing, even though you may find website online trying to sell these “documents.”
-ESAs are not allowed in public places like service dogs are, nor airplane cabins.
+Legitimate emotional support animal registration and certification is not a thing, even though you may find websites online trying to sell these “documents.”
+ESAs are not allowed in public places like service dogs are, nor in airplane cabins.

-Purchasing one of those piece of papers from the internet does not give someone any special rights.
+Purchasing one of those pieces of paper from the internet does not give someone any special rights.
 What is needed for housing and/or employment is a letter from a doctor or other medical professional merely stating the animal is required.

 Emotional Support Animals and Air Travel New York